-What Are The Potential Penalties or Punishments For A Domestic Violence Conviction?
+What Are The Potential Penalties For A Domestic Violence Conviction in Arizona?

 Technically, a class 1 misdemeanor can be up to six months in jail.
 But very often it’s not going to be that aggravated.
 Most of the time when our clients are arrested, they’ve already spent a night in jail; so when they see a judge, the prosecutor will not ask for additional jail time, especially if it’s their first offense.
 If it’s a second or a third offense, the penalties can be very severe, but for a first-time offender with no criminal record, usually, they’re looking at a day in jail, some fines and domestic violence classes that will educate them about anger control.